libretro/docs/docs/guides/install-android.md

 #### Installation via Obtainium (recommended)
 "Obtainium allows you to install and update apps directly from their releases pages, and receive notifications when new releases are made available." - Obtainium

-To install the latest stable RetroArch APK — whether 32-bit, AArch64, or Universal — from https://buildbot.libretro.com/stable/CURRENTVERSIONNUMBER/android/, follow these steps:
+Obtainium installs the latest stable RetroArch APK — whether 32‑bit, AArch64, or Universal — directly from https://buildbot.libretro.com/stable/CURRENTVERSIONNUMBER/android/, the same source used for manual downloads.
+The only difference is that Obtainium automates this process and provides update notifications, helping users stay current and avoid reporting issues from outdated versions.

+To install RetroArch from Obtainium, follow these steps:

 * Install [Obtainium](https://f-droid.org/en/packages/dev.imranr.obtainium.fdroid/) from F-Droid.
 * Add RetroArch to Obtainium